1. 6.11 The popover attribute

 To hide a popover given an HTML element element, a boolean focusPreviousElement, a boolean fireEvents, and a boolean throwExceptions:

-1. If the result of running check popover validity given element, true, and throwExceptions is false, then return.
+1. If the result of running check popover validity given element, true, throwExceptions, and null is false, then return.

 2. Let document be element's node document.